 - Not guilty by reason of insanity is used frequently on television shows, but rarely in real life.
 The reasoning is that you did not understand that what you were doing was a crime because you suffer from mental illness.
 You may be sent to a psychiatric institution instead of prison if you are found guilty.
 In legal terms, the definition of insanity is not knowing the difference between right and wrong.
 A similar defense may be that you were under the influence of a substance that prevented you from knowing the difference between right and wrong.
 This is generally seen as only a partial defense but may help to reduce the charges against you.

 Seeking Legal Aid from a Criminal Defense Lawyer in Mesquite, TX

 If you have been charged with committing a criminal offense in Mesquite, TX, contact the legal team at the Law Offices of Randall B. Isenberg at (214) 696-9253 for a free case consultation.
-Attorney Isenberg has been both a prosecutor and a defense attorney, and his practice includes driving while intoxicated (DWI) defense, administrative license relocation (ALR) hearings, drug possession and other drug-related crimes, weapons offenses, family violence, sex crimes, probation violations, assault, and murder.
+Attorney Isenberg has been both a prosecutor and a defense attorney, and his practice includes driving while intoxicated (DWI) defense, administrative license revocation (ALR) hearings, drug possession, and other drug-related crimes, weapons offenses, family violence, sex crimes, probation violations, assault, and murder.
 They can help you build an effective defense against criminal charges.